Counseling Partners of Los Angeles

 The most important thing to do is look at all the information we provide on our website.
 This shows us that you took the time to learn about us. understand if we can meet your university requirements, read through the application instructions and understand the commitment we need from you.

-No. This is an internship to help graduate students gain training hours and experience for their MFT or MSW, or it is a volunteership for associates to gain child and family hours towards licensure.
+No. This is a traineeship to help graduate students gain training hours and experience for their MFT or LPCC.

 Most counselors work two days a week.
 The days vary based on school placement and your school schedule.
 If your university practicum hours requirement is greater than 500 we recommend you work three days per week, or plan to work with us for one and a half academic years.

-You have a clinical supervision for each day you work with CPLA.
+You attend a clinical supervision for each day you work with CPLA.
 These supervisions are scheduled outside of your regularly scheduled site hours and you must attend all assigned supervisions each week.

-We assign a school according to 1) location that would work for you and your schedule and 2) which school site we think would be the best fit for your goals and the needs of the school.
+We assign a school according to 1) location that would work for you and your schedule, 2) which school site we think would be the best fit for your goals and the needs of the school, and 3) the CPLA school sites which have openings.

 If hired, you may not be confirmed a specific school site until late July, once schools have confirmed with CPLA.
 We can let you know the days and general vicinity/location of where you would be placed thereby enabling you to accept the offer based on possible site locations.